 That’s why I’ve put together this list to help you decide.
 Norway’s capital city is an interesting place and full of incredible sights.

-I really enjoyed my time in the city exploring the incredible Viking Ship Museum, which any trip to Oslo has to include.
+I enjoyed my time in the city exploring the incredible Viking Ship Museum, which any trip to Oslo has to include.
 As well as the impressive Akershus Fortress and numerous museums in the city.

-Things to do in Oslo
+Things To Do in Oslo

 Whether you spend 3 days in Oslo or more, you’ll have a great time. with so much to see, it’s hard to get bored in Oslo.